Sustainability | Governance | Supply Chain ManagementSustainable Procurement

 CSR

 The procurement divisions of the TDK Group implement CSR activities on a continuous basis, while performing evaluations of suppliers at regular intervals using the CSR Check Sheet, to promote understanding of our CSR concept and raise recognition of our initiatives.
-In addition, as part of the common understanding of social issues, we have established the TDK Supplier Code of Conduct.
+In addition, as part of the common understanding of social issues, we have established the TDK Group Business Partner Code of Conduct.

 Green Procurement